526th Fighter Squadron: World War II

 In 1944, the 526th transitioned to the Republic P-47 Thunderbolt and was redesignated the 526th Fighter Squadron on 30 May 1944.
-On 25 May, the squadron repeatedly dived through intense flak to destroy enemy enemy vehicles and troop positions when the Wehrmacht tried to stop the advance of Allied forces short of Rome.
+On 25 May, the squadron repeatedly dived through intense flak to destroy enemy vehicles and troop positions when the Wehrmacht tried to stop the advance of Allied forces short of Rome.
 This action earned the squadron its first Distinguished Unit Citation (DUC).
 In August 1944, the squadron provided support for Operation Dragoon, the invasion of southern France.
 Until the spring of 1945, the squadron concentrated on Operation Strangle, the effort to choke off supplies for Axis military in northern Italy through air interdiction.

 In February 1945, the squadron moved to Tatonville Airfield, France, to fly missions against Germany.
 Two months later it moved to Braunshardt Airfield, Germany on 18 April 1945.
 On 20 April, it attacked airfields and convoys in northern Germany, disorganizing enemy efforts to withdraw from the area.
 For this action, the squadron received a second DUC.
 The squadron flew its last combat mission on 8 May 1945.
 Although the squadron was primarily engaged in ground attack missions during the war, it received credit for the destruction of three enemy aircraft.
 Postwar, the headquarters moved to AAF Station Schweinfurt on 23 October 1945, becoming nonoperational. but remaining part of the American occupation forces until February 1946, when it moved on paper to Bolling Field, District of Columbia, where it was inactivated on 31 March 1946.